 Research and Development.
 Research and development expense increased \$7.4 million to \$16.8 million for the nine months ended September 30, 2010, compared to the same period in 2009, due primarily to the acquisition of FusionOne.
 We had an increase of \$3.6 million in our personnel and related costs and an increase of \$758 thousand in stock based compensation due to increase in headcounts resulting from continued growth and the FusionOne acquisition.
 Also included the increase in personnel and related costs and in stock-based compensation costs were costs of \$29 thousand related to the employee Earn-out achieved in the three months ended September 30, 2010.
-Contributing to the increase was \$2.2 million in professional services related to the development of new technologies and an increase of \$751 thousand in telecommunication and facility costs related to the increase in headcount and the utilization of our expanded resources.
-In the nine months ended September 30, 2010 there were restructuring and exit activity costs of \$133 thousand related to the exit activities of the Estonia operations.
+Contributing to the increase was \$2.2 million in professional services related to the development of new technologies and an increase of \$751 thousand in telecommunication and facility costs related to the increase of wrechnologies and an increase of \$751 thousand in telecommunication and facility costs related to the increase of \$133 thousand related to the exit activities of the Estonia operations.
 Research and development expense as a percentage of revenues increased to 14.4% for the nine months ended September 30, 2010 as compared to 10.0% for the nine months ended September 30, 2009.

 Selling, General and Administrative.
 Selling, general and administrative expense increased \$6.1 million to \$23.3 million for the nine months ended September 30, 2010, compared to the same period in 2009 due to \$2.7 million of investment banking and professional services fees associated with the acquisition of FusionOne on July 19, 2010.
 We had increases in our personnel and related costs of \$2.0 million and stock-based compensation expense of \$743 thousand, consulting costs of \$357 thousand and marketing costs of \$322 thousand, an increase in franchise and other taxes of \$207 thousand, and an increase in our bad debt expense of \$126 thousand.
 The increase in personnel and related and stock-based compensation costs was primarily due to an increase in headcount primarily as a result of our continued growth and the FusionOne acquisition.
-Also included in the increase in personnel and related costs and in stock-based compensation costs were costs of \$22 thousand related to the employee Earn-out achieved in the nine months ended September 30, 2010.
+Also included in the increase in personnel and related costs of \$200.
 The consulting and marketing costs increases relate to our expanded business development and marketing activities.
 These expenses were offset by decreases in professional services of \$448 thousand, telecommunication and facility costs of \$70 thousand, company meetings of \$58 thousand, and \$49 thousand in other costs.
-The decrease in professional services relates to a reduction in legal fees and the decrease in telecommunication and facility costs was primarily due to a reduction in services.
-In the nine months ended September 30, 2010 there were restructure and exit activity costs of \$202 thousand related to the consolidation of FusionOne into Synchronoss.
-Selling, general and administrative expense as a percentage of revenues increased to 20.0% for the nine months ended September 30, 2010, compared to 18.5% for the nine months ended September 30 2009.
+The decrease in professional services relates to a reduction in legal fees and the decrease in telecommunication and facility costs was primarily due to a reduction of FusionOne into Synchronoss.
+Selling, general and administrative expense as a percentage of revenues increased to 20.0% for the nine months ended September 30, 2010, compared to the consolidation of FusionOne into Synchronoss.
+Selling, general and administrative expense as a 2009.